swig/swig/Doc/Manual/src/Fortran.md

 `%nofortranconst` directive forces the values to be wrapped as externally-bound C integers.
 See the section on [global constants](#global-constants) for more on this directive.

-If an enumeration type has not been defined but is used in a function signature, a placeholder `SwigUnknownEnum` enumerator will be generated and used instead.

 Class-scoped enumerations are prefixed with the class name:
 ```c++